pierre-rouleau/pel/doc/pel-manual.rst

   (such as MELPA_).
 However:

   #.
 I did not yet start working on submitting this project on MELPA_, I'll do it
-     once I feel PEL has enough to offer and the quality is good enough.
+     once I feel PEL has enough to offer.
   #.
 You can just clone the project repo inside a directory and place this
      inside your Emacs load-path.
 Running ``pel-init`` will then download the packages required by customization.